Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Dodgers have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 17th across all MLB pitching staffs.

-- The left-hander's last appearance was on Saturday against the Boston Red Sox, when he threw six innings, surrendering six earned runs while allowing eight hits.
+- His last time out was on Tuesday against the Arizona Diamondbacks, when the righty tossed six innings, surrendering four earned runs while giving up seven hits.

+- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.